Itaachi07/SQL-Practice/exercise_04.md

 11. Display all the Suppliers with a status between 10 and 20.

+        select * from s where status between 10 and 20;
 ----------------------------------------------------

 12. Display all the Parts and their Weight, which are not in the range of 10 and 15